 I take on the challenge to make the law accessible to all through strategic design.

-His name carries the idea of reconciliation: in Akkadian, “the ancestor is a healer”.
-During his reign from 1792 to 1750 BC, he unified Mesopotamia around Babylon, cradle of swaddling civilizations.
+His name bears reconciliation: in Akkadian, “the ancestor is a healer”.
+During a reign from 1792 to 1750, he unified Mesopotamia around Babylon, the cradle of languages and civilizations.

-His “Code of Laws” is not a document – but a 2-metre high stele placed in the center of the city so that everyone could have access to it.
-We work along this line: laws shaped by and for the human being, contributing to equality in the City.
+Great manager of his city, he writes one of the oldest known legal supports (+/-1750 Before Christ).
+His “Code of Laws” is not a document – but a 2 meter high stele placed at the center of the city so that everyone can make it their own.
+It is in this filiation that we include: that of a law shaped by and for humans, contributing to equality in the City.